 The provision of cleaning solutions services remains the main business of the Group.
-During the Year, the revenue generated by the Group from cleaning solutions services amounted to approximately HK\$655.2 million (thus contributing about 98.7% of the Group's total revenue), representing an increase of 14.5% as compared to that of last year (approximately HK\$572.4 million).
-Such increase is mainly attributable to (i) the provision of related handling services for public crematoria in the territory in May 2021, (ii) the award of the contract for the provision of street cleaning services for Fanling in North District in October 2021, (iii) the award of the contract for the provision of street cleaning services for Sheung Shui in North District in October 2021, (iv) the award of the contracts for the provision of street cleaning services in Southern District in November 2021, (v) the award of the contract for the provision of street cleaning services in Tuen Mun District in December 2021, which contributed approximately HK\$168,082,000 of revenue offset the expiration of three street cleaning services contacts from Wong Tai Sin District (North), Sham Shui Po District (East) and Sham Shui Po District (West) with a reduction of revenue of approximately HK\$100,157,000.
+During the Year, the revenue generated by the Group from cleaning solutions services amounted to approximately HK\$986.0 million (thus contributing about 98.9% of the Group's total revenue), representing an increase of 50.5% as compared to that of last year (approximately HK\$655.2 million).
+Such increase is mainly attributable to (i) the award of the contracts for the provision of street cleaning services in Fanling in North District in October 2021, (ii) the award of the contract for the provision of street cleaning services for Sheung Shui in North District in October 2021, (iii) the award of the contract for the provision of street cleaning services in Tuen Mun District in December 2021, (iv) the award of the contract for the provision of street cleaning services in Yau Tsim District (North) in May 2022, and (vi) the award of the contract for the provision of street cleaning services in Sai Kung District in July 2022.
+The award of such contracts by the Food and Environmental Hygiene Department of the Government of Hong Kong ("FEHD") signifies their recognition of our service quality, which is able to meet their stringent requirements.